 - Monitor local sources of information on crime.

-If you have been a victim of a Spanish lottery scam, don't travel to Spain to seek restitution.
-Instead, obtain legal advice.
+If you have been a victim of a scam, don't travel to Spain to seek restitution.
+Instead, get legal advice.

 Running of the bulls

 The annual Running of the Bulls takes place in Pamplona in July.
 Participating in the Running of the Bulls is dangerous.
 Each year, a number of participants are seriously injured, and some have been killed.